craftercms/docs/source/new-ia/by-role/system-admin/security/configure-ldap.rst

 To assign a role to a group, please follow the guide :ref:`newIa-role-mappings`.
 To assign permissions to a role, please see :ref:`newIa-permission-mappings`

-For an example of setting up LDAP, see :ref:`newIa-setting-up-ldap-server-for-dev`
+For an example of setting up LDAP, see :ref:`newIa-setting-up-simple-ldap-server`